Hot accretion onto spiral galaxies: the origin of extended and warped HI discs: Simulation Results

-The distribution of $R_{\tfive}$ in Fig.~\ref{fig:R_hist} is bimodal, with a peak at $21\kpc$ and another peak at $13\kpc$.
-For comparison, the gray line denotes the distribution of $\Rcirc$ in our initial conditions which peaks at $12\kpc$, calculated using $\vc(\Rcirc)\Rcirc=j\cos\thetam$, where $j$ is given by eqn.~(\ref{eq:j0}) and $\vc$ is given by eqn.~(\ref{eq:vc}).
-The $R=21\kpc$ peak of the bimodal distribution thus indicates cooling somewhat prior to achieving full rotation support, as also suggested by the sub-centrifugal velocities of cold gas shown Fig.~\ref{fig:theta_j}.
-Fluid elements which cool with $R_{\tfive}>\Rcirc$ at a given time in the simulation also tend to have a narrow range in $\phi_{\tfive}$, suggesting some rotation instability promotes cooling at these radii.
-We defer exploring this behaviour and the bimodality in $R_{\tfive}$ to future work.
+Additional locii of points are evident in Fig.~\ref{fig:aitoff_30} just above and below the pre-existing discs.
+These tracks also have $R_{10^5\K}<10\kpc$ (the tail of the distribution in Fig.~\ref{fig:R_hist}), suggesting that for these tracks, cooling is a result of direct interaction of the accreting gas with the pre-existing discs.
+These tracks are subdominant, accounting for $10\%-16\%$ of all accretion tracks.
 Figure \ref{fig:track_props} demonstrates how the accretion flow proceeds as a function of time relative to the time of cooling, in the $\thetam=30^\circ$ simulation.
-We focus in this figure on gas which cools at $R_{\tfive}>15\kpc$, corresponding to the right peak in Fig.~\ref{fig:R_hist} and including 59\% of all accreting gas.
-Corresponding tracks of accreting gas with $R_{\tfive}<15\kpc$ are shown in the appendix.
-We group the accretion tracks by the azimuthal angle at the time of cooling, with bins spanning $30^\circ$ and centred on the values noted in the legend.
-Lines and bands plot the mean and dispersion of properties of each bin in $\phi_{\tfive}$.

-Panel \textit{a} in Fig.~\ref{fig:track_props} demonstrates that cooling from $10^6\K$ to $10^4\K$ is rapid ($\lesssim100\,{\rm Myr}$) relative to cooling times farther out in the halo, due to the high densities of $\nH\approx10^{-3}\,{\rm cm}^{-3}$ at the time of cooling (panel \textit{f}).
-Cooling occurs in the halo midplane ($z^\prime=0$, panel \textit{}b) and at $R^\prime_{\rm cyl}<25\kpc$ as indicated by Fig.~\ref{fig:R_hist} for gas with $R_{\tfive}>15\kpc$.
-Note also that $j_z^\prime$ remains constant prior to cooling (panel \textit{e}), indicating torques on the hot gas are weak in our simulation as derived using analytic arguments in section~\ref{sec:hotinflows}.
+This figure shows gas which cools at $R_{\tfive}>10\kpc$, corresponding to the peak in Fig.~\ref{fig:R_hist} and including 84\% of all accreting gas, while accretion with $R_{\tfive}<10\kpc$ is shown in Figure~ \ref{fig:plane_track_props} in the appendix.
+The accretion tracks are grouped by the azimuthal angle at the time of cooling, with bins spanning $30^\circ$ and centred on the values noted in the legend.
+Lines and bands plot the mean and 16 -- 84 percentile range of properties.
+Panel \textit{a} demonstrates that cooling from $10^6\K$ to $10^4\K$ occurs within $\lesssim200\,{\rm Myr}$, which is rapid relative to cooling times of $>$ Gyr farther out in the halo.
+The rapid cooling is made possible by the higher densities of $\nH\approx10^{-3}\,{\rm cm}^{-3}$ at the time of cooling (panel \textit{b}).
+Panels \textit{c} and \textit{d} show that cooling occurs at $R_{\rm cyl}<20\kpc$ and at a $z$ that depends on $\phi_{10^5\K}$, as expected for cooling in a tilted plane and consistent with the results in Figs.~\ref{fig:R_hist} -- \ref{fig:aitoff_30}.
+Panel \textit{e} demonstrates that cooling occurs when $v_\phi$ reaches $\vc$, where $\vc$ in the panel is calculated at the mean $R(t)$ shown in panel \textit{d}.
+This relation between cooling and achieving rotation support is a tell-tale of the rotating hot inflow scenario, and has been identified also in \fire\ simulations of Milky-Way mass galaxies by \cite{hafenHotmodeAccretionPhysics2022} and \cite{Sultan26}.